Foods that help make your butt bigger can include those high in dietary protein like salmon, eggs, legumes, and more.

 Some research suggests that omega-3 fats reduce inflammation, which may expedite muscle recovery and growth (

-In fact, just 2 tablespoons (21 grams) of flax seeds provide around 4 grams of plant-based protein (8).
+In fact, just 2 tablespoons (21 grams) of flaxseed provide around 4 grams of plant-based protein (

-Increasing your protein intake is essential to building muscle for a bigger behind (
+Increasing protein intake is essential to building muscle for a bigger behind (

-Each medium egg also supplies about 6 grams of protein, making this food an excellent addition to a high-protein diet (10).
+Each medium egg also supplies about 6 grams of protein, making this food an excellent addition to a high protein diet (

-Additionally, leucine, an amino acid common in eggs, has been shown to stimulate muscle synthesis and reduce muscle protein breakdown, which may be especially beneficial for enhancing your bum size (
+Additionally, leucine, an amino acid common in eggs, has been shown to stimulate muscle synthesis and reduce muscle protein breakdown.
+This may be especially beneficial for enhancing your bum size (

 Plus, it’s high in complex carbs, which can provide extra energy to fuel your workout.